easyparcel/classic-integration-doc/my/shopify/shopify_import_integration_setup.md

 ---

 ## Introduction
-This guide will walk you through integrating EasyParcel with Shopify using the App Version **Import Version** method.
+This guide will walk you through integrating EasyParcel with Shopify using the **Import Version** method.
 With this integration, you'll import orders from Shopify into your EasyParcel account for fulfillment.

 ---